Zeracesharon/FMS_Wave_Coupling_Mixing/README.md

 3) Two-way Coupling (Coupled Ocean–Wave Model)

-2. From a coupled model for two-way coupling, see the original folder (FMS_Wave_Coupling_Dec2020) for wave-current information exchange.
+(i)	From a coupled model for two-way coupling, see the original folder (FMS_Wave_Coupling_Dec2020) for wave-current information exchange.
 Settings
 For two-way coupling setup: In input.nml set do_waves=.true., set up WW3 grid and ww3_multi.inp, in MOM_override set: USE_WAVES = True; WAVE_METHOD = SURFACE_BANDS; SURFBAND_SOURCE = COUPLER; STK_BAND_COUPLER = 3; The details of how to set up the wave model can be referred to the specific example.
 If you consider the LT effects within the ePBL framework, then turn wave off, you set: